Skip to main content

 });

-const cardNeuron = neuron('cardNeuron', { createDeckWithCardButtonClickCardCreated })
+const cardNeuron = neuron({ createDeckWithCardButtonClickCardCreated })

 .dendrite({